 The members of our clinical committee are Dr. Freed, Dr. Koppel and Dr. Nagendran, with Dr. Freed serving as the chair of the clinical committee.
-The clinical committee was formed in December 2018 and did not hold any meetings during fiscal year 2018.
-The clinical committee's responsibilities include:
+Our clinical committee met 15 times during fiscal year 2019.

+Our clinical committee's responsibilities include, among other things: